Kimak–Kipchak confederation: Sanctuaries and Burial customs

 The nomads were always accompanied into the other world by slaughtered horses, and sometimes by others animals, and enemies killed by him represented by simple stelae or rough human images of stone or wood.
-The horses were necessary for speedy crossing, for coaching from one world to another, the more of them the better.
-Among Oguzes the images of the deceased were neither installed over the tombs nor in special sanctuaries.
+The horses were necessary for speedy crossing, for coaching from one world to another; the more of them the better.
+Among the Oguzes, the images of the deceased were neither installed over the tombs nor in special sanctuaries.
 That custom was only among the population of the Kimak Kaganate, and mainly among the Kipchaks.

 Khan-Priests

 Turkic khans, including the Kimak Khan, had a special role as High Priest and bearer of prophecy.
 Shabib al-Karani left a probably distorted description of such a ritual:

 The Khakan of the Turks has a specific day when they light a huge bonfire.
 Khakan speaks an oracular phrase into the fire.
-Then he looks intently staring into the fire, and turns away from the fire.
-If his face becomes yellow, it is a sign of fertility and good, if it becomes white, harvest will fail, if it becomes green means illness and epidemics, and if it becomes black, it indicates a death of the Khakan or a distant journey.
+Then he looks intently staring into the fire and turns away from the fire.
+If his face becomes yellow, it is a sign of fertility and good; if it becomes white, harvest will fail; if it becomes green means illness and epidemics, and if it becomes black, it indicates the death of the Khakan or a distant journey.
 When the latter happens, Khakan hastens to go on a journey or a raid.
 Kimak shamans had yada, "rain stones", which were used to bring rain when it was needed.